satelllte/displacementx/README.md

 ## FAQ

+### What is it used for?

+The application can be used for generating grayscale height maps for their further application in various 3D rendering software such as Blender, Cinema4D, OctaneRender, etc.

 ### Does it aim to replace the original `JSplacement` software?

 No. The application doesn't aim to replace `JSplacement`, but rather to provide a web-based alternative for those who don't want to find its downloads online and install it.
 Features-wise, it implements some from `JSplacement`, but also has some that didn't exist in it before (e.g., "Composition modes" or "Custom gradient generator").